DjangoGirls/tutorial/en/django_forms/README.md

     blogpost.save()
 ```

-Basically, we have two things here: we save the form with `form.save` and we add an author (since there was no `author` field in the `PostForm` and this field is required). `commit=False` means that we don't want to save the `Post` model yet – we want to add the author first.
+Basically, we have two things here: we save the form with `form.save` and we add an author (since there was no `author` field in the `BlogPostForm` and this field is required). `commit=False` means that we don't want to save the `BlogPost` model yet – we want to add the author first.
 Most of the time you will use `form.save()` without `commit=False`, but in this case, we need to supply it. `blogpost.save()` will preserve changes (adding the author) and a new blog post is created!

 Finally, it would be awesome if we could immediately go to the `post_detail` page for our newly created blog post, right?
 To do that we need one more import: